CenturyLinkCloud/PublicKB/Support/how-do-i-report-a-support-issue.md

 2. Provide your Account Alias, [user PIN](../Support/pin-authentication-for-support-requests.md) and description of the problem to the support engineer.

 ### Chat System Requirements

-* Supported operating systems: Windows XP, Vista, 7, 8, 8.1, 10, Mac OS X 10.8 and newer
+- Supported Operating Systems: Windows XP, Vista, 7, 8, 8.1, 10, Mac OS X 10.8 and newer
-* Supported browsers: Chrome 31 and newer, Mozilla Firefox 29 and newer, Internet Explorer 7 and newer, Safari 6 and newer, Opera 12 and newer
+- Supported Browsers: Chrome 31 and newer, Mozilla Firefox 29 and newer, Internet Explorer 7 and newer, Safari 6 and newer, Opera 12 and newer

+---
-### Phone Support
+## Phone Support

 Customers in the **Professional and Enterprise** support tier can leverage our phone support.

 1. Be prepared with the following information for phone support.